 People who are living with HIV should take medicine to treat HIV as soon as possible.
 HIV medicine is called anti-retroviral therapy, or ART.
 If taken as directed, HIV medicine reduces the amount of HIV in the body (viral load) to a very low level, which keeps the immune system working and prevents illness.
 This is called viral suppression—defined as having less than 200 copies of HIV per milliliter of blood.
-HIV medicine can even make the viral load so low that a test can’t detect it.
-This is called an undetectable viral load.
+HIV medicine can even make the viral load so low that a test cannot detect it (called an undetectable viral load).
 If you are virally suppressed or have an undetectable viral load, your HIV is under control.

 Getting and keeping your HIV under control is the best thing people living with HIV can do to stay healthy.
 Another benefit of reducing the amount of virus in the body is that it helps prevent transmission to others through sex or needle sharing, and from mother to child during pregnancy, birth, and breastfeeding.
 This is sometimes referred to as "treatment as prevention."
 There is strong evidence about treatment as prevention for some of the ways HIV can be transmitted, whereas more research is needed for other ways.

 - 10 Things to Know About HIV Suppression discusses viral suppression and sexual transmission.

 - Updating HIV Viral Suppression Messages.

 People living with HIV who take HIV medicine as prescribed and get and keep an undetectable viral load have effectively no risk of transmitting HIV to their HIV-negative sexual partners.

 - CDC's 2022 Gay Men's HIV/AIDS Awareness Day Dear Colleague Letter discusses viral suppression and sexual transmission.

 - CDC's technical fact sheet "Evidence of HIV Treatment and Viral Suppression in Preventing the Sexual Transmission of HIV.